 Educational activities are provided in a variety formats including:

 •Live courses focusing on a particular topic or public health issue

 •Regularly Scheduled Series (RSS) such as grand rounds, case conferences, tumor boards, and morbidity and mortality activities

 •Educational interventions conducted as part of quality or performance improvement

 •Maintenance of Certification and Maintenance of License

 UC Davis Health System fosters the continuing professional development of physicians through educational activities that will advance their medical knowledge, develop their teaching skills, improve their performance in practice, and/or patient outcomes.
 The expected results of the CME program is that the learner will be able to: 1) report greater confidence in their ability to apply the knowledge they have gained; 2) demonstrate their ability to apply this knowledge; 3) make a commitment to change their practice or behavior as a result of the educational intervention; and/or 4) show improvement or positive impact on specific performance measures and/or patient outcomes through quality and patient safety metrics.

-Acting Associate Dean, Continuing Medical Education
+Interim Associate Dean for Continuing Medical Education

 Thomas S. Nesbitt, MD, MPH